 For a child, celebrating the little moments today become the most treasured memories of tomorrow.
 In many parts of the world, spring is just around the corner, and we have a few musical and artsy-crafty ways to help you celebrate the change of season even as you enjoy some precious child celebrating time with that sweet little someone who lights up your world all through the year!

-Fans of the intrepid mouse, Maisy, will delight in her newest adventure at the local bookstore which is very different from her experience at the library, by the way.
+For this installment of our book review, we take a peek at the intrepid mouse, Maisy.
+Fans of Maisy will delight in her newest adventure at the local bookstore, which is very different from her experience at the library, by the way.
 With bright colorful illustrations, this sweet little board book is perfectly sized and adorably written for its youngest fans between the ages of 2 – 5 years.
-Continue reading “Book Review: Maisy Goes to the Local Bookstore”
+Continue reading “Book Review: Maisy Goes to the Local Bookstore“

-A veteran Kindermusik educator, Buffie Dumas has been teaching Kindermusik since 2000, the same year she first opened her Kindermusik studio business, Kindermusik with Miss Buffie, in Auborn Hills, Michigan.
+In this educator spotlight, we visit with veteran Kindermusik educator, Buffie Dumas.
+She has been teaching Kindermusik since 2000, the same year she first opened her Kindermusik studio business, Kindermusik with Miss Buffie, in Auborn Hills, Michigan.
 Lovingly called Miss Buffie, Miss “Buppie”, and even “Miss Puppy” (her personal favorite!), Buffie is dedicated to making a difference in the lives of children and families – so much so that one of her Kindermusik colleagues nominated her to be spotlighted on our Minds on Music blog!
 Buffie is a special person and when you read her interview, we think we’ll see why she has captured the hearts of minds of the children and families she touches every week in her Kindermusik classes.
 In fact, ask them and they’ll tell you that she is their real-life Mary Poppins!